The goal of treatment is to not only soothe your cough but also treat the underlying cause.

-Other medications that may be prescribed to either relieve your cough or treat the underlying problem include cough suppressants, inhalers, antibiotics, antihistamines, or expectorants.
-Some herbs and supplements may also be helpful in relieving your cough.
+Doctors may prescribe other medications to either relieve your cough or treat the underlying problem, including cough suppressants, inhalers, antibiotics, antihistamines, or expectorants.
+Certain herbs and supplements may also help in relieving your cough.

-If medications are causing your cough, your doctor may change your prescription.
-If you take an ACE inhibitor or other medication that seems to bring on your cough, do not stop taking it without your doctor's approval due to potentially life-threatening effects of abrupt discontinuation of these medications.
+- If medications are causing your cough, your doctor may change your prescription.
+If you take an ACE inhibitor or other medication that seems to bring on your cough, DO NOT stop taking it without your doctor's approval due to potentially life-threatening effects of abrupt discontinuation of these medications.

-If you have allergies, you can take steps to avoid the allergic trigger, called an allergen.
-See also: Allergic Rhinitis
+- If you have allergies, you can take steps to avoid the allergic trigger, called an allergen.

-Different drugs, listed below, may be used to either relieve your cough or treat the underlying condition.
+Doctors may prescribe different drugs to either relieve your cough or treat the underlying condition, including:

 - Beclomethasone (Beconase)